khulnasoft/integrations-core/terraform/README.md

 ## Overview

-The Datadog Terraform provider allows you to interact with the Datadog API through a Terraform configuration.
-You can manage your Datadog resources, such as Dashboards, Monitors, Logs Configuration, etc, with this configuration.
+The Khulnasoft Terraform provider allows you to interact with the Khulnasoft API through a Terraform configuration.
+You can manage your Khulnasoft resources, such as Dashboards, Monitors, Logs Configuration, etc, with this configuration.

 ## Setup

 ### Installation

-The Datadog Terraform provider is available through the [Terraform Registry][1].
+The Khulnasoft Terraform provider is available through the [Terraform Registry][1].

 ### Configuration